vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Computational details and analytical-hole model validation

 \subsection{DFT calculations: bulk and surfaces}

 For bulk structure and cohesive energies, we used the Monkhorst-Pack scheme with an $8\times 8 \times 8$ $k$-point grid for the Brillouin-zone integration.
+Our demonstration survey includes 4 semiconductors, 3 ionic insulators, 1 simple metal, and 5 transition metals including Cu, Ag, and Au.
+Here we also used the electron-rich ONCV-SG15\cite{ONCV,sg15} PPs set at 160 Ry wavefunction energy cut-off.
+We tracked the total-energy variation with lattice constant and used a fourth-order polynomial fit\cite{ZiSc03} to identify optimal (DFT) structure, the cohesive energy, and bulk modulus.

-Surface energies for Cu(111), Ag(111), and Au(111) were estimated from the energies calculated from 4 to 12 layers of Pt in unit cell configuration with 15 {\AA} vacuum.
-Here (and for CO adsorption studies, next), the in-surface unit cell was set from the bulk lattice constant that we compute for the individual functional.
+Surface energies for Cu(111), Ag(111), and Au(111) were estimated from the energies calculated from 4 to 12 layers of the noble metals in unit-cell configurations with 15 {\AA} vacuum.
+Here we sought to offset some of the high computational cost by instead using the AbInit normconserving PPs\cite{abinit05} for extra demonstrations of AHCX usefulness.
+In the surface studies, we first determine the in-surface unit cell from the calculated bulk lattice constant.
+Next we allow the outermost atoms to relax in a slab-geometry description.
 The exception is for AHCX characterizations, where we instead relied on the results of the CX structure characterizations.

-For adsorption, two different high symmetric sites, namely FCC and TOP, were taken into account in a 2x2 surface-unit-cell description.
-We used a six-layer slab geometry, tracking also adsorption-induced relaxations on the top three layers.
+To document AHCX accuracy for CO adsorption on noble-metal surfaces, we used again the electron-rich ONCV-SG15 PPs at 160 Ry.
+We consider the FCC and TOP sites in a 2x2 surface-unit-cell description and a six-layer slab geometry.
+We also track the adsorption-induced relaxations on the top three layers and compute the CO adsorption energy as follows,